 With most dental emergencies, the Mackenzie Dental Centre can provide urgent care for children and adults alike.
 The clinic is well prepared to handle emergencies, and Dr. Pedvis always does his best to provide immediate care and attention.
 Where additional follow-up is required, this too is professionally managed.

 Patients throughout Vaughan Region can rely on Dr. Pedvis and his proficient dental team for a high standard of dental care.
-Beyond urgent care and emergencies, new patients and walk-ins are welcome at the new clinic facility in Woodbridge.
+Beyond urgent care and emergencies, new patients and walk-ins are welcome at the new dental clinic in Woodbridge.
 Located conveniently at Highway 400 and Major Mackenzie Drive, the clinic offers ample parking and wheelchair access.
 Dr. Pedvis is now serving Woodbridge, Vaughan and Maple.
 For more information, or to book an appointment, contact us online or call the clinic directly at 905-417-8700.